The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 Eurostat and National Statistical Institutes are working to ensure that the statistical practices used to compile national HPIs comply with methodological requirements and that good practices in this field are being followed.

-A key element of the quality assurance framework is the annual submission of inventories containing detailed metadata on sources and methods used, providing Eurostat with the essential information to assess reliability and comparability[58].
+A key element of the quality assurance framework is the annual submission of inventories containing detailed metadata on sources and methods used, providing Eurostat with the essential information to assess reliability and comparability.50

-Eurostat implemented a compliance monitoring process in 2024, based on a process agreed with the National Statistical Institutes, to assess the quality of the HPIs, and evaluate how the concepts laid down in the Regulations, the Technical Manual[59] and the best practices in the field are applied in each Member State[60].
-Two countries were assessed in 2024, with reports either published or to be published on Eurostat’s dedicated page on quality of housing price statistics[61] in 2025.
+Eurostat implemented a compliance monitoring process in 2024, based on a process agreed with the National Statistical Institutes, to assess the quality of the HPIs, and evaluate how the concepts laid down in the Regulations, the Technical Manual51 and the best practices in the field are applied in each Member State.52 By the end of 2025, three countries had been assessed, and the corresponding

 HPIs are primarily important for financial-stability related purposes and for macroeconomic analyses and forecasting.